BoltzExchange/boltz-web-app/docs/run.md

 ## Run

 Clone the repository, change to the project folder and run `npm install` to install all dependencies.
-Then `npm run mainnet` and `npx serve dist` to bring it up.
+Then `npm run mainnet && npm run build` and `npx serve dist` to bring it up.

 Open [http://localhost:3000](http://localhost:3000) in your browser and start swapping!